azinchen/duplicacy/README.md

 The image supports multiple architectures such as `amd64`, `x86`, `arm/v6`, `arm/v7` and `arm64`.

-The new features are introduced to `edge` version, but this version might contain issues.
-Avoid to use `edge` image in production environment.

 ## Starting an Duplicacy instance

 You can run the following command to stand up a standalone instance of Duplicacy on Docker: